What tests might I be offered during my pregnancy?

 Health advice, Questions/answers

-As a first point, I would answer that each woman experiences her pregnancy in her own way and everything depends on her needs.
-So that said, tests during gestation can vary from one woman to another.
-However, most basic tests suggested for a pregnant woman are directly associated with medical best practice guides during pregnancy monitoring and are pretty standard across the country.
+Every woman’s experience of pregnancy is personal, and will depend on her situation and needs.
+Testing throughout gestation may therefore vary from one woman to another.
+However, it’s fair to say that most of the basic tests offered to a pregnant woman are directly in line with medical best practice guidelines for prenatal care, and are fairly standard across the country.

 You will also have an ultrasound around 20 weeks of gestation to check your baby’s morphology.
 Then there’s a pregnancy diabetes test around 28 weeks (or earlier if risk factors are present).
 A strep-B test at 36 weeks will take place to identify women carrying the disease.
 This is to plan for treatment during labour to avoid infecting the baby during childbirth.